BillyTheKidPhysicist/BillyTheKidPhysicist/README.md

 - 👋 Hi, I’m @BillyTheKidPhysicist
 - 👀 I’m interested in using physics and critical thinking to improve humanity
-- 🌱 I’m currently learning physics, spanish and how to tie up the loose ends of 6.5 years of grad school
+- 🌱 I’m currently learning physics, how to be a better coder, and castellano
-- 📫 How to reach me billydebenham@gmail.com

 <!---
 BillyTheKidPhysicist/BillyTheKidPhysicist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.